Annual Scientific Meeting 2024

 Prof Kiarash Khosrotehrani leads the Experimental Dermatology Group at the University of Queensland Frazer Institute within the Translational Research Institute in Brisbane.
 He is also the Deputy Director of the Australian Skin and Skin Cancer Research Centre in Brisbane.
 Prof Khosrotehrani is a Fellow of the Australian College of Dermatologists, director of Dermatology at the Princess Alexandra Hospital, also practicing at the Prince Charles Hospital and the Skin and Cancer Foundation’s Queensland Institute of Dermatology.
 Prof Khosrotehrani is leading innovative clinical trials in wound healing, keratinocyte cancers and melanoma.

-Dr Jia (Jenny) Liu is a medical oncology staff specialist and translational lead of the early phase unit at The Kinghorn Cancer Centre, St Vincent’s Hospital in Sydney.
-She specialises in head and neck and non-melanoma skin cancers, and has active research interests in supportive care including the development of novel interventions to address fear of cancer recurrence in cancer survivors.
+Dr Jia (Jenny) Liu (MD PhD) is a medical oncology staff specialist and translational lead of the early phase unit at The Kinghorn Cancer Centre, St Vincent’s Hospital (Darlinghurst, Sydney Australia) specialising in head and neck and non-melanoma skin cancers.
+She collaborates with biopharmaceutical sponsors, scientists and clinicians to bring novel first in human trials to patients across solid organ malignancies, and leads several investigator-led trials.
+She also has active research interests in biomarkers including proteomics, epigenetics and survivorship in cancer and supporting the wellbeing of oncologists through the establishment of the national oncology mentorship program.

 Talk: NEOPECS: Neoadjuvant anti-PD1 and cetuximab in cutaneous squamous cell carcinoma

 A/Prof Rahul Ladwa is a specialist in medical oncology at the Princess Alexandra Hospital and Greenslopes Private Hospital, Brisbane, Australia.
-A/Prof Ladwa is the Deputy Chair of the MASC Trials Melanoma and Skin Cancer Collaborative Group and expert panel member of the Trans-Tasman Radiation Oncology Group (TROG) Head Neck Skin Working Party.
+A/Prof Ladwa is the Deputy Chair of the MASC Trials Melanoma and Skin Cancer Collaborative Group.

-Talk: A phase II trial of Cemiplimab To reduce the INcidence Of new keratinocyte carcinomas in PATients witH extensive field cancerisation (ACTINOPATH)
+Talk: ACTINOPATH: A phase II open label trial of Pembrolizumab monotherapy to reduce the incidence of new keratinocyte carcinomas in patients with extensive field cancerisation

 Merkel cell carcinoma clinical trials